kfish/makemore-cpp-2023/README.md

 A C++ implementation of [karpathy/makemore](https://github.com/karpathy/makemore).
 Each step of the second episode of *Neural Nets: Zero to Hero*:
-[The spelled-out intro to neural networks and backpropagation: building makemore]( https://youtu.be/PaCmpygFfXo) is included.
+[The spelled-out intro to language modeling: building makemore]( https://youtu.be/PaCmpygFfXo) is included.